 In 2011, we carried out a Freedom Of Information Survey to gain their views on disabled people enjoying sex and using sex workers.
 121 replied, 53% with a positive attitude to sexual activity but only 4% condoning the use of sex workers (most said that their believed it to be illegal!).

 In 2012, the newspapers were suddenly filled with a “scandal” surrounding a residential home for disabled adults allowing sex workers to visit residents.
 This had been a result of the confidence which SHADA had given to our members that sex workers did an important and competent job.
 The public were supportive of such a provision, when they read about it in the newspapers, even in Northern Ireland!
 And when the film, The Sessions, reached Britain, public opinion was even more supportive.
 SHADA values the wonderful work done by some sex workers to support disabled people to learn about their bodies, please a partner and gain sexual self confidence.
 Some SHADA members are, infact, sex workers.

 SHADA has now evolved to become a group which works actively to encourage health and social care professionals to push forward and break down old barriers to supporting disabled people in their sexual expression.
 We are campaigning for changes in the law, and for all governing bodies to include sex and disability in their training, policy and guidelines.

 Tuppy Owens has been invited to speak at several conferences to speak to health and social care professionals with their holistic care which include attention to the sexual needs of their disabled clients.
 Struggles and successes with this work are ongoing within SHADA.
 She has a book on the subject for Jessica Kingsley.

-She has also created SHADAInternational.com to be launched autumn 2016.
+She has also created SHADAInternational.com.